-Faculty members in any discipline from any of Penn’s twelve schools are encouraged to apply.
+Standing faculty members in any discipline from any of Penn’s twelve schools are encouraged to apply.
 Applications from faculty from underrepresented groups are particularly welcome.

-Faculty members should describe a project on which undergraduates could assist them for ten weeks during the summer.
-If there are distinct parts to the project or multiple projects/roles, please indicate that and include information about how the research or roles might be distributed.
+Standing faculty members should describe a project(s) through which they could provide meaningful mentorship for undergraduates for ten weeks during the summer.
+Faculty should only submit one application but can outline multiple projects or distinct parts of a single project therein.
 Projects may also include curricular development.
-Given the importance of student interest in determining faculty recipients, faculty should be sure to include the academic and professional skills, experiences, and benefits a student would derive from working on their project in the 250-word project description.
-We encourage faculty to invite students they encounter to apply for their PURM projects.
+Given the importance of student interest in determining faculty recipients, faculty should include the academic and professional skills, experiences, and benefits a student would derive from their mentorship.

 Current funding levels do not allow CURF to fund all faculty who submit PURM projects.
 Historically, ~35-40% of faculty who apply have received a PURM award.